myparcelnl/woocommerce/readme.txt

 5. After installation has finished, click the 'activate plugin' link

 = Manual installation via FTP =
-1. Download the plugin file to your computer and unzip it
+1. Download the plugin file to your computer and unzip it.
 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation's wp-content/plugins/ directory.
 3. Activate the plugin from the Plugins menu within the WordPress admin.